Croatian euro coins: History

 On 21 July 2021, Prime Minister of Croatia Andrej Plenković stated that national identifying marks on the Croatian euro coins would be the Croatian checkerboard, the map of Croatia, a marten, Nikola Tesla and the Glagolitic script.

 On 4 February 2022, the Government of Croatia presented the designs for the national side of the future Croatian euro coins, which were chosen in an open contest by the Council of the Croatian National Bank.
-For the 2€ coin, a design with the geographical map of Croatia by designer Ivan Šivak was chosen.
+For the €2 coin, a design with the geographical map of Croatia by designer Ivan Šivak was chosen.
 The edge inscription uses lyrics from Ivan Gundulić's 1628 pastoral play Dubravka.
-For the 1€ coin, a design with a marten (kuna in Croatian) standing on a branch, an animal after which the Croatian currency at the time was named, by designer Stjepan Pranjković was chosen.
+For the €1 coin, a design with a marten (kuna in Croatian) standing on a branch, an animal after which the Croatian currency at the time was named, by designer Stjepan Pranjković was chosen.
 For the 10c, 20c and 50c coins, a design with Nikola Tesla, who was born in Smiljan (present-day Croatia, then-Austrian Empire), by designer Ivan Domagoj Račić was chosen.
 Finally, for 1c, 2c and 5c coins, a design with ligature bound letters Ⱈ (H) and Ⱃ (R) in Glagolitic script by designer Maja Škripelj was chosen.
-Each author received 70,000 kn (approx. 9,300€) for their chosen design.
+Each author received 70,000 kn (approx€.
+9,300) for their chosen design.

-After suspicions arose online that the design of the 1€ coin used an unlicensed image of a marten on a branch by the Scottish photographer Iain Leach, the designer of the 1€ coin, Stjepan Pranjković, withdrew his design on 7 February.
-On 8 February, the Croatian National Bank announced they will hold a new competition for the design of the Croatian 1€ coin with a marten motif.
+After suspicions arose online that the design of the €1 coin used an unlicensed image of a marten on a branch by the Scottish photographer Iain Leach, the designer of the €1 coin, Stjepan Pranjković, withdrew his design on 7 February.
+On 8 February, the Croatian National Bank announced they will hold a new competition for the design of the Croatian €1 coin with a marten motif.

-On 4 May 2022, at the 15th session of the National Council for the Introduction of the Euro, the new 1€ coin design was presented to the public.
+On 4 May 2022, at the 15th session of the National Council for the Introduction of the Euro, the new €1 coin design was presented to the public.
 The chosen design depicts a stylised marten on a checkerboard background by artists Jagor Šunde, David Čemeljić and Fran Zekan.
 This new design was approved by the Council of the European Union on 20 April.

 On 18 July 2022, the Croatian Mint officially began the production of the euro coins with the Croatian national motif.
 Workers were set to have three shifts until the end of 2022.

 On 1 September 2022, euro banknotes began being distributed to all banks in Croatia.

 On 1 October 2022, the newly minted euro coins had begun distribution to all banks in Croatia.

-On 20 October 2022, the Executive Board of the European Central Bank (ECB) adopted a Decision on the application of minimum reserves by the ECB following the introduction of the euro in Croatia on 1 January 2023.
+On 20 October 2022, the executive board of the European Central Bank (ECB) adopted a Decision on the application of minimum reserves by the ECB following the introduction of the euro in Croatia on 1 January 2023.

-Currently, as of October 2022, there are approximately 420 million euro coins minted with the Croatian national motif.